A new “vintage” signal processor.

 The RC 500 solid-state microphone preamp features a Class A hybrid input stage with discrete transistors and the latest-generation, low-distortion operational amplifiers.
 The design maintains the sonic qualities of Class A and benefits from the repeatability in performance of the operational amplifier.

 Power amplifiers are classified primarily by the design of the output stage and are designated Class A, B, AB, D, G, or H. In a Class A preamp, the output circuits are always on for the entire cycle of signal swing or the bias current flows at all times.
 As a result, Class A preamps have the most linear design, with no crossover distortion, and they deliver purer, clearer, and more musical results than the Class AB designs that are found in many preamps.

-Broadly speaking, there are four types of analog compressor designs: those that use opto-isolators (optical); Field-Effect Transistors (FETs), as found in the RC 500 and ADL 700; voltage-controlled amplifiers (VCAs; an example is the PreSonus Studio Channel compressor); and variable-gain compressors.
+Broadly speaking, there are four types of analog compressor designs: those that use opto-isolators (optical); Field-Effect Transistors (FETs), as found in the RC 500; voltage-controlled amplifiers (VCAs), as in the PreSonus Studio Channel tube channel strip; and variable-gain compressors.
 Each has its uses, but we’re going to focus on the two types you’re most likely to find on today’s high-end channel strips: optical and FET.

 The majority of today’s high-end channel strips utilize optical compressor circuits.
 In general, the response time of the optical circuits in these compressors tend to soften the attack and release, which can smooth out uneven volume fluctuations.
 They often have a distinctive sonic signature, so they can be as much an effect as a gain-control device.